RubenCarrionCastro/SMEFT-Diagram-Generator-Mathematica/README.md

 Interactive Mathematica interface for generating Feynman diagrams using FeynArts and FeynCalc.

-## Features
+## What does this tool do?

+This interface allows the user to:
-- Select number of incoming/outgoing particles
+- Select incoming and outgoing particles
-- Categorized particle selection
+- Choose tree-level or one-loop topologies
-- Tree-level and 1-loop diagrams
+- Automatically generate Feynman diagrams
-- Automatic rendering
-- Clean reset system

-## Requirements
-- Mathematica
+- Visualize them directly in Mathematica
-- FeynArts
-- FeynCalc
-- SMEFTsim model (installed locally)